mjordan/islandora_workbench/README.md

 ## Creating nodes from files only

-If you want to ingest some files without a metadata CSV you can do so using the `create_from_files` task.
+If you want to ingest some files without a metadata CSV you can do so using the `create_from_files`.
 A common application of this ability is in automated workflows where Islandora objects are created from files saved to a watch folder, and metadata is added later.

 Nodes created using this task have only the following properties/fields populated: